CITY 1 EVERTON 0

 ADRIAN HEATH CLAIMS ALL THE POINTS FOR THE CITIZENS

-FROM THE PRESS ROOM
+FROM THE PRESS BOX

 A Somewhat amorphous encounter and a repeat of the scoreline at Maine Road four months ago, when Neville Southall was man of the match, at least gave City a deserved first victory in another season of hope.
 Thankfully, they remain committed to the racy, attacking style so ingrained in the folklore of Maine Road and were worth much more than the single-goal margin.
 Howard Kendall, the manager, has off-loaded 10 players in his nine-month residence and brought in nine others, most of whom are England prospects, he says.
 Wishful thinking, perhaps.
 The connections between the clubs are now less the syndrome of old school tie, more a ritual exchange of worn clothing.